theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 # NSg/V C/P D/P NSg/V/J .
 V/C NSg/J/C V/J          J/P ISgPl P    D/P J
 > prejudice in      your favor     .
 It       understood you    just so        far     as    you    wanted to be
 # NSg/V/J   NPr/J/P D$+  NSg/V/Am+ .
 NPr/ISg+ V/J        ISgPl+ V/J  NSg/I/J/C NSg/V/J NSg/R ISgPl+ V/J    P  NSg/VX
 > understood , believed in      you    as    you    would like        to believe in      yourself , and
 # V/J        .
-V/J      NPr/J/P ISgPl+ NSg/R ISgPl+ NSg/VX NSg/V/J/C/P P  V       NPr/J/P ISg+     .
+V/J      NPr/J/P ISgPl+ NSg/R ISgPl+ VX    NSg/V/J/C/P P  V       NPr/J/P ISg+     .
 V/C
 > assured you    that         it       had precisely the impression of you    that          , at    your best     , you
 # NSg/V/J ISgPl+ NSg/I/C/Ddem NPr/ISg+ V   R         D   NSg/V      P  ISgPl+ NSg/I/C/Ddem+ .
 NSg/P D$+  NPr/VX/J .
 ISgPl+
 > hoped to convey .
 Precisely at    that          point  it       vanished — and I    was looking at    an